MarceloProjetos/HMI-controler-with-node-red/README.md

 | [NodeJS][3]   | Support package npm, is the largest ecosystem of open source libraries in the world. |
 | [Node-Red][1] | Node-RED is a tool for wiring together hardware devices, APIs and online services. |
 | [MongoDB][5]  | It is a graphical tool for control together hardware devices, online services and others NPM library. |

+I tested the following procedure in Windows 7 / Windows 8.1 and Windows 10.
+Although this project work on linux, I make this in Windows because I am using a [PIPO X9][7]

 #Install environment in **English**